sam-morin/nottbox/README.md

 SSH into your Unifi device (this must be enabled explicitly within the web management portal)

+### Automated install script.
+This will install Nottbox as a service
 Use the installer command/script:
 ```shell
 curl -sSL https://raw.githubusercontent.com/sam-morin/nottbox/main/install-nottbox.sh | bash